FoamoftheSea/mod5project/README.md

 - [Non-technical Presentation](https://youtu.be/UoUthOCWo9A) - Presents business insights gained from this study for a non-technical audience.
 - [Web Scraper Repository](https://github.com/FoamoftheSea/tda_scraper) - Original repo of web scraper used to gather data for this study.
 Also see 'bot_functions.py' in this repo for the same code.

-# Quantitative Analysis with Machine Learning
+# Building Long/Short Equity Investment Portfolio using Machine Learning

 On May 8th, 2020, I deployed a web scraper on TD Ameritrade's website to gather all of the fundamental data available there on the securities in the S&P 500 at that time into a clean, Python-ready database of .csv files.
 Now, six months later, I performed an in-depth study on the ability of various machine learning algorithms to utilize it in a variety of regression/classification tasks which might provide a trading edge in the market.